bvberkum/node-loci/ReadMe.rst

   f_backbone_tree
     - Setting up for list/outline viewer?
 Want to use Backbone model collection setup but not sure of GUI framework yet.
+    - Incomplete, not working properly.

+  f_jade
+    - Keeping jade additions to seed separate.
+    - Started on slideshow code.
+    - Not doing anything useful.

+  test
+    - Has an older "working" client, but not up to any spec.
+Just template work, some scripts.